likelet/qizhao-lab/content/publication/journal-article-BBCancer/index.md

 ---
-title: "BBCancer: an expression atlas of blood-based biomarkers in the early diagnosis of cancers "
+title: "BBCancer: an expression atlas of blood-based biomarkers in the early diagnosis of cancers"
 authors:
 - Zhixiang Zuo
 - Huanjing Hu